Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 • labels: Adds custom metadata to an image using key-value pairs.
 Equivalent to one or more LABEL directives in a Dockerfile.

-• expose: Define which ports can be exposed to the outside when running this container image.
+• expose: Defines which ports can be exposed to the outside when running this container image.
 Equivalent to one or more EXPOSE directives in a Dockerfile.

 • environment: Sets environment variables using key-value pairs.
 Equivalent to one or multiple ENV directives in a Dockerfile.

-• entrypoint: Sets the binary via which all commands inside the container will be executed.
+• entrypoint: Sets the binary to use for executing all commands inside the container.
 Equivalent of the ENTRYPOINT directive in a Dockerfile.

-• volumes: Create mountpoints with the given name and mark them to hold external volumes from the host or from other containers.
+• volumes: Creates mountpoints with the given name and marks them to hold external volumes from the host or from other containers.
 Equivalent to one or more VOLUME directives in a Dockerfile.

 $ zypper addrepo http://download.opensuse.org/repositories/Virtualization:/containers/<DIST> container-tools